brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 ### Length-Based Estimate of Depletion

-An exploratory length-based analysis was done using a Stock Synthesis Length-Only model (SS-LO; [@cope_implementing_2013]) to produce an independent estimate of selectivity and depletion based on observed recreational lengths from 1995-2020.
+An exploratory length-based analysis was done using a Stock Synthesis Length-Only model (SS-LO; Cope [-@cope_implementing_2013]) to produce an independent estimate of selectivity and depletion based on observed recreational lengths from 1995-2020.
 SS-LO is a length only version of Stock Synthesis, meaning the removal history is removed, but the same life history values and length compositions are used.
 The underlying assumption is that the population has gone through an aggregate constant catch and constant recruitment period in order to get an estimate of the current stock status.
 Length compositions are fit by estimating parameters ln($R_0$) (a nuisance parameter because it does not matter the value, but allows for best fits to the length compositions) and the selectivity by fleet.
 All other model specifications (e.g. sex-specific life history) match the reference model.
 This analysis indicated that quillback rockfish were 50 percent selected near 35 cm with full selection at 45 cm.
 The estimate of depletion for 2021 was 0.57.
 This type of analysis can provide insight on the fishing effort based on life history and observed length data in the absence of an integrated assessment model.
 The estimate of the depletion was used to provide an external estimate of stock status for use within a Simple Stock Synthesis run as described below.

 ### Simple stock synthesis